HitityWithARatGotBanned/Discord_Messenger/README.md

 -----------------------------------------------

 - Allows user to see messages sent in a channel through channel IDs (Click connect channel with a channel ID and token)
-- Message Logging (Saves messages to a .txt
+- Message Logging (Saves messages to a .txt)
 - Sending messagees with a token and channel ID
-- Spam (Allows you to send messages in a delayed loop, check settings.)
+- Spam (Allows you to send messages in a delayed loop, check settings)
 - Send Attachments
+- Multiple token support
-- Full user friendly interface.
+- Full user friendly interface